The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

 \subsection{Future Prospects}

 The pressing question for the future is whether some development of the current methodology could present better run-times.
 Obviously, it would be better if we could move out of the perturbative regime for $a$, as this is one assumption that severely suppresses the relative dynamics between the symmetric and antisymmetric subspaces.
 However, the other factor that has an even stronger effect is the variation in values $|\braket{\lambda_n}{1}|^2$.
 If we could instead engineer a field-free Heisenberg chain with perfect revivals and much more similar values of $|\braket{\lambda_n}{1}|^2$ (that, for example, have a smaller common denominator), that would have a far greater impact on the scaling time.
-Conceivably, the best that could be achieved is with $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$, which would simply require $ak=N$.
+Conceivably, the best that could be achieved is with $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$ for all $n$, which would simply require $ak=N$.
 This would yield a time $T\sim N^2/\sqrt{\epsilon}$.
 If such a scaling could be achieved, pretty good transfer has a chance of being a relevant protocol.

-That said, we must mention that the conditions of perfect revival and $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$ cannot be realised even for $N=3$ in a field-free model (a spectrum $0,-1,\sqrt{3}-2$ is required, up to scaling), and for $N=4$ there are no field-free Heisenberg models with $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$ (even without the imposition of perfect revival).
-In the $N=4$ case, we have succeeded in creating a number of perfect revival chains, but none of them outperform the case considered in this paper, Eq.\ (\ref{eqn:PGcouplings}) for the purposes for pretty good transfer families.
+However, the conditions of perfect revival and $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$ cannot be realised even for $N=3$ in a field-free model (a spectrum $0,-1,\sqrt{3}-2$ is required, up to scaling), and for $N=4$ there are no field-free Heisenberg models with $|\braket{\lambda_n}{1}|^2=\frac{1}{N}$ (even without the imposition of perfect revival).
+In the $N=4$ case, we have succeeded in creating a number of perfect revival chains, but none of them outperform the case specified in Eq.\ (\ref{eqn:PGcouplings}) for the purposes for pretty good transfer families.

-As an example \footnote{Note that this is intended purely for illustrative purposes.
-If we remove the field-free restriction, there are perfect transfer solutions, which are preferable.}, if we discard the requirement of the model to be field-free, we can use the solution given in \cite{kay2010a} where $h$ has off-diagonal elements
+As an example, we can set aside the field-free requirement\footnote{This example is purely for illustrative purposes.
+There are readily available perfect transfer solutions which are preferable.}, and use the solution given in \cite{kay2010a} where $h$ has off-diagonal elements

 and diagonal elements of 0.
 The system has a spectrum $\{-(N-1),-(N-3),\ldots,(N-3),(N-1)\}$ with a perfect revival time of $\pi$, and eigenvector elements $\braket{\lambda_n}{1}^2=\frac1N$.